You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for bimatoprost and what is the scope of freedom to operate?

 Bimatoprost is the generic ingredient in five branded drugs marketed by Thea Pharma, Abbvie, Alembic, Amneal, Apotex, Eugia Pharma, Gland, Hikma, Lupin Ltd, Mankind Pharma, Micro Labs, Sandoz, and Somerset Theraps Llc, and is included in twenty NDAs.
-There are twenty-one patents protecting this compound and three Paragraph IV challenges.
+There are nine patents protecting this compound and three Paragraph IV challenges.
 Additional information is available in the individual branded drug profile pages.

 Drug Prices for bimatoprost